Teaching Children to Save and Invest

 Consider opening a custodial account for your child under the Uniform Gift to Minors Act (UGMA) or the Uniform Transfer to Minors Act (UTMA), or start a matching program, similar to a 401(k) plan where you match every dollar your child invests.

-Stay Involved in the Process
+Staying Involved in the Process

 You can talk to your child about investing until you're blue in the face, but chances are good that he or she will not pay close attention to the subject unless you're following your own advice.